ccrownhill/auto_derivator/README.md

-# cppAutoGrad - AutoGrad, Tensor, and Neural Network Training Library
+# auto_derivator - AutoGrad, Tensor, and Neural Network Training Library

 A tensor and automatic gradient computation library using reverse gradient accumulation similar to PyTorch's autograd.